PantelisAndrianakis/Breezy/README.md

 The objective is simple:

-Create a language that makes memory management and concurrency largely disappear from application code without relying on a garbage collector, a virtual machine, or a heavyweight runtime.
+Create a language that makes memory management and concurrency largely disappear from application code without relying on a tracing garbage collector, a virtual machine, or a heavyweight runtime.

 Developers should be able to write clear, familiar, object-oriented code while the compiler handles the complexity of resource management and execution.